HomeGuidesAPI Reference

 The variables that should be defined in your inventory for your Aruba Central account are:

-• ansible_host: Base URL path for API-gateway on Aruba Central in FQDN format
+• ansible_host: Base URL path for API-gateway on HPE Aruba Networking Central in FQDN format

 • ansible_connection: Must always be set to httpapi